Jiewen-Yang/RViT/README.md

 #### Project created by Jiewen Yang

 This project is created by Jiewen Yang.
 Our experimental platform is configured with 6 RTX3090 (cuda11.2), 256G RAM and Intel (R) Xeon (R) gold 6226R.
-In this demo code, we use a two-layer RViT trained in Jester dataset as example.
+In this project, we use a two-layer RViT trained in Jester dataset as example.

 ## Install